meck93/hs17-datavis-ex/README.md

-# hs17-datavis-ex
+# UZH HS17: Data Visualization
-Exercise solutions for the HS17 Data Virtualization class
+This repository contains the exercise solutions for the HS17 Data Visualization class.